snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

 - `lint` - validate set of JSON Schemas for syntax and consistency of their properties
 - `static` - work with static Iglu registry
     - `generate` - verify that schema is evolved correctly within the same major version (e.g. from `1-a-b` to `1-c-d`) for Redshift and Postgres warehouses.
 Generate DDLs and migrations from set of JSON Schemas.
-If the schema is not evolved correctly and backward incompatible data is sent within transformer's aggregation window loading would fail for all events..
+If the schema is not evolved correctly and backward incompatible data is sent within transformer's aggregation window, loading would fail for all events.
     - `push` - push set of JSON Schemas from static registry to full-featured (Scala Registry for example) one
     - `pull` - pull set of JSON Schemas from registry to local folder
     - `parquet-verify` - verify that schema is evolved correctly within the same major version (e.g. from `1-a-b` to `1-c-d`) for parquet transformation (for loading into Databricks).
 If the schema is not evolved correctly, the offending version will be stored in a separate column with `_recovered_` in its name.